This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Cholecystitis is inflammation of your gallbladder.
-Your gallbladder is located on the right side of abdomen near your stomach.
 Your gallbladder stores bile, which helps break down the fat that you eat.
-It also helps remove certain chemicals from your body.
+Your gallbladder also helps remove certain chemicals from your body.
 You may have a sudden, severe attack (acute cholecystitis) or several mild attacks (chronic cholecystitis).

 - You have a fever or chills.